Quintoneee/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/7W7tfqZ.png" height="40%" width="40%" alt="Resolution"/>
 </p>
 <p>
 Finally, a resolution was found.
-Agent Jane responded to the ticket stating that the system is going to need several updates.
+Agent Jane responded to the ticket, stating that the system is going to need several updates.
 She will be restarting the system and running the updates, shouldn't take to long and the system will be back up shortly.
 Once this is completed.
-Jane can now mark that ticket as resolved, when she goes back to the dashboard she shouldn't see that ticket anymore.
+Jane can now mark that ticket as resolved.
+When she goes back to the dashboard, she shouldn't see that ticket anymore.
 If you do want to see that ticket you can go to your closed tickets and pull it up.
 </p>
 <br />